 SDN and SD-WAN Controller

 Software-defined wide-area network (SD-WAN) has seen increased popularity among enterprises.
-One of those reasons for its popularity is since the centralized application-based policy controller leverages existing hybrid WAN architectures.
+One of those reasons for its popularity is that the centralized application-based policy controller leverages existing hybrid WAN architectures.
 The controller in conjunction with analytics brings network and application visibility.
 SD-WAN is an extension of SDN.
 It applies SDN to unify networking connections covering a wide geographical area within an enterprise.
 This technology reduces cost by eliminating the need for expensive routers, and it elevates security by providing a network with end-to-end encryption across the network.